Purohit1999/P-1/README.md

 ### Features Left to Implement
 User Authentication: Future versions will include user login functionality, allowing users to save their preferences and track interactions.
 Advanced Analytics: Integration of detailed analytics to track user behavior and optimize content based on user interactions.
-Multilingual Support: Adding support for multiple languages to cater to a global audience
+Multilingual Support: Adding support for multiple languages to cater to a global audience.

 ## Technologies Used
 - HTML5: Structure and content of the website.